wordofwarning/wordofwarning.org/current/2017-springsummer/redux/index.md

 *Presented by* Word of Warning *+* HOME

 #### In Brief
-Glittering première of this (ir)reverent remake of the ultimate Mancunian classic, introduced by auteur DeDomenici.  <a href="http://thereduxproject.com/manchester" target="_blank">Click here for a look at the final product!</a> or <a href="https://www.facebook.com/HOMEmcr/videos/1399187930176710/" target="_blank">here for the *Live from the Red Carpet*. </a>
+Glittering première of this (ir)reverent remake of the ultimate Mancunian classic, introduced by auteur DeDomenici.

+Now that it's over, take a look at the <a href="http://thereduxproject.com/manchester" target="_blank">finished film</a> or watch <a href="http://www.facebook.com/HOMEmcr/videos/1399187930176710/" target="_blank">*Live from the Red Carpet*</a>.

 #### Venue + Booking Details
 Date: Wednesday 5 July 2017, 6.30pm
 <a href="http://homemcr.org/visit" target="_blank">Venue: HOME (Cinema 1)</a>, 2 Tony Wilson Place, Manchester, M15 4FN